 Where did the name March come from?

-Is there a connection between the month and marching?
+Is there a connection between the month and the word marching?

-In ancient Rome, March 1st marked the first day of spring, which coincided with the start of the military campaign season.
+In ancient Rome, it’s believed that March 1 marked the first day of spring, which coincided with the start of the military campaign season.
 This may explain why soldiers “march into battle.”

 What is the Ides of March?

 is a reference to the date Julius Caesar was stabbed to death in 44BC and is observed on the 15th day of the month.